DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 There are varied ways to implement this ResourceLoader.
 The basic intuition is to create a bunch of getter and setter methods to get and set each of the properties.
 However, this is very inefficient.
 Because some big system may got hundreds of configuration entry, and then we need to create hundreds of getter/setter pairs.

 A better intuition is to create a map that stores all the keys and values, and for each entry, we get the entry name clearly and put them into the map one by one.
-For example, we can do some thing like
+For example, we can do something like

     ......
     String firstName = prop.getProperty("firstName");